-Sci | Art NanoLab Summer Institute
+Sci | Art Lab+Studio Summer Institute

-The Sci|Art NanoLab Summer Institute offers a cutting-edge, 4-credit lab/studio course designed specifically to expose High School students to the concept of the scientific method and the artistic process as complimentary tools for rethinking traditional models of exploration and innovation by making connections between cutting edge scientific research, popular culture and contemporary arts.
+Sci|Art Lab+Studio Summer Institute offers a cutting-edge, 4-credit lab/studio course designed to expose High School students to methodologies for using the scientific method and creative processes as complementary tools for art, design and innovation.

-To foster this process, groups of students will develop an original concept for a collaborative project under the challenge of ‘Imagine the Impossible’.
-With the assistance skill workshops and the knowledge base of the Sci|Art Team, groups of students will create and deliver a multimedia presentation during the closing ceremony.
+To facilitate the application of our course material, students will develop an original concept for a collaborative final project under the challenge of ‘Imagine the Impossible’.
+Building off of course material and guided by the assistance and skill of the base SciArt Team, student groups will create and deliver a multimedia presentation to share their work and ideas during the program’s live streamed closing ceremony.

 SCHEDULE AND SYLLABUS

-Participants of the Sci|Art Nanolab Summer Institute will be awarded 4 units of Pass/No Pass credit after the successful completion of the program.
+Participants of the Sci|Art Lab+Studio Summer Institute will be awarded 4 units of Pass/No Pass credit after the successful completion of the program.

 As a participant, you are expected to complete all assigned coursework, take all examinations, attend class regularly, and submit all required work by the end of the program.
 No part of the coursework may be continued beyond the close of the program unless prearranged by the student and the instructor.